vpec/shifter3/README.md

 3. Enter the directory:
 `$ cd shifter3`
 4. After the download, you might not have execution permissions on the script.
 To fix this, execute `$ chmod u+x shifter3`.
-5. If you want to use this script from any directory in your system, you can add the shifter3 directory path to system path.
+5. If you want to use this script from any directory in your system, you can add the shifter3 directory path to the system 's path.
 [This tutorial](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7) explains how to do it.
 6. Now you can execute shifter3.
 If you didn't follow step number 5, you will have to execute the script from its directory using `$ ./shifter3` instead of `$ shifter3`